 - Disfigurement and scarring

 Many times, dogs do not attack without any prior indications of their aggressive or vicious tendencies.
-With the right help and guidance, you can build a case that supports your need and entitlement to additional damages.
+With the right help and guidance from our New Jersey dog bite lawyers, you can build a case that supports your need and entitlement to additional damages.

 Contact a Judd Shaw Injury Law™ New Jersey Dog Bite Lawyer

 Regardless of where your dog bite injury occurred, we’re here to help you maximize your chances of getting the money you deserve.
-We’re also dedicated to providing client service and care that victims like you expect after suffering serious injuries.
+Our law firm is also dedicated to providing client service and care that dog bite victims like you expect after suffering serious injuries.

 That means you’ll get the No Fee Guarantee®—a promise that you won’t owe us any money unless we get money for you.
-In addition, you can expect to be treated according to our five core principles—we call them the Judd Shaw Way, and together they guide every step we take on our clients’ behalf.
+In addition, you can expect to be treated according to our five core principles—we call them the Judd Shaw Way, and together they guide every step that our New Jersey dog bite attorneys take on our clients’ behalf.
 Don’t wait to get the money you deserve.
 Call 1-866-909-6894 or contact us online today.